 by Laura Carreto Tirado

-Otomi textiles and rugs are also very popular due to its colorful designs.
+Otomi textiles and rugs a true work of art.
 They consist of animals and plants close to each other with a simplistic yet very appealing design.
 The pictures come from pre-Hispanic art found in caves and rocks.
-These types of rugs are also handmade and they have a great deal of work in them.
+These types of rugs are handmade and they have a great deal of work put into them.

 Miss Mexico with Sarape

-When it comes to a blanket from Mexico most people think of the traditional sarape design which is originally from the city of Saltillo in the North of Mexico.
+When it comes to a blanket from Mexico most people think of the traditional serape design which is originally from the city of Saltillo in the North of Mexico.

 When you visit Mexico don't forget to take a Mexican blanket home.